AeshEmi1/searxng-secure/_sources/admin/settings/settings_redis.rst.txt

   srwxrwx--- 1 searxng-redis searxng-redis ... /usr/local/searxng-redis/run/redis.sock

 In this example read/write access is given to the *searxng-redis* group.
-To get access rights to redis instance (the socket), your SearXNG (or even your developer) account needs to be added to the *searxng-redis* group.
+To get access rights to redis instance (the socket), your SearXNG-SE (or even your developer) account needs to be added to the *searxng-redis* group.

 ``url`` : ``$SEARXNG_REDIS_URL``